A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 ### Starting Kali Linux

 1. Click **OK** to save the settings, then start the machine.
-2. Log in using the default credentials: `kali` for both the username and password.
+2. Login using the default credentials: `kali` for both the username and password.

    ![image](https://github.com/user-attachments/assets/919a0fe4-12fe-4847-acad-0180f51a77b8)